xyproto/genericsite/README.md

 genericsite
 ===========

-Generic website library with search and user administration
+Generic website library with search and user administration.

+Not the prettiest of libraries, it's part of an experiment in procedural generation of websites.

 Features
 ========